PrabodhBadwaik27/Data-Science-Concepts/README.md

 Before going straight into the core, it's better to back ourselves up with a concept of **True Zero**
 #### True Zero
-Metrics whose values **can fall below zero** are called to hold **true zero** whereas, if this is not possible, they are said to not possess a true zero.
+Metrics whose values **can't fall below zero** are called to hold **true zero** whereas, if it's possible, they are said to not possess a true zero.
+**OR** If the value being 'zero' for certain metric depicts absence or no existence of the entity, it's said to possess true.
 Confused?
 Understanding this will be easy with example.
 Consider two measures: cm for **length** and deg C for **temperature**.
-It's possible that the temperature outside dip below zero to -10 deg C, hence it's called to hold true zero.
+It's possible that the temperature outside dip below zero to -10 deg C, hence it doesn't hold true zero.
 Whereas, for any physical object, it's impossible to have length as -1 cm(!).
-And same is for weight too.
-Hence, length and weight can't have a true zero.
+And length being 0cm means the objects is non-existent.
+Same holds true for weight too.
+Hence, length and weight has a true zero.

 - Types of Data
    - **Categorical**